Table of Contents

 Deciding to start a specific hobby or activity requires that you already know what you want to do, it has to be something that benefits you, and something that you actually like or want to do.

 And that is why so many people give up exercising, getting in shape, and adopting healthier eating habits.
 I think we can all agree that these things are important and benefit your health, but these are also things that not everyone enjoys, and when you force yourself to do something that you don't enjoy then you will give up eventually.
 As simple as that.

 Nothing is perfect, there are things beyond our control, and there are other things in life that we can control, and should.
 Luckily for us, time is both.
 We don't have general control of time, because we have a finite amount, and every single human being will run out of time eventually.

 But we do have control over time in our everyday life and have control over the small tasks that we decide to tackle.
 And that's where this book comes to play, Make Time: How to Focus on What Matters Every Day by Jake Knap & John Zeratsky

 “Something magic happens when you start the day with one high-priority goal”

 Let's say you have a 9-5, kids, pets, chores at home, and need to dedicate time to your significant other as well.
 Nobody is telling you to stop doing that to make time for your hobby or passion, to sacrifice one thing for another.

-But what if you just dedicate 30 minutes every day to take some photos after work or paint, or run, or do whatever it is that makes you happy, before the end of the day?
+But what if you just dedicate 30 minutes every day to take some photos after work or paint, go for a run or do whatever it is that makes you happy, before the end of the day?